 The purpose of a covering letter is to summarise your reasons for applying, highlighting your strongest points.
 Property recruiters will be looking for evidence that you can put forward an argument persuasively (in this case that you are the right person for their graduate job), and that you have good written communication skills.

 Your covering letter should be an honest reflection of your interest into property.
-'During the application process many candidates make the mistake of writing what they think we want to hear, rather than being honest about themselves,' advises Matt Higgins, graduate and future talent manager at Barratt Developments Plc.
-'There is no such thing as a 'perfect candidate'; it is best to be candid about your experience and the areas in which you need to develop.'
+‘During the application process many candidates make the mistake of writing what they think we want to hear, rather than being honest about themselves,’ advised a graduate recruiter at Barratt Developments Plc.
+‘There is no such thing as a “perfect candidate”; it is best to be candid about your experience and the areas in which you need to develop.’

 What do I need to include in my graduate property covering letter?

 1. A confident opening

 Ideally you’ll have a name to address it to – check the application instructions to see if the employer specifies a greeting.
 Otherwise ‘Dear Sir/Madam,’ will have to do.
 You should then state what you’re applying for and where you saw it advertised.
 This gives vital context to the rest of your covering letter so that the recruiter can focus on your reasons for applying, rather than trying to work out your reason for sending the letter.

 Tell them why you would be good in the role.
 Refer specifically to the qualities asked for in the job ad, and make sure you give proof.
 Amelia Dowty, talent acquisition lead at JLL, says, ‘Stating what your skills are without backing it up is a real no-no; we are looking for substantive evidence first and foremost.’